BenD2525/the_rescuers_p5/TESTING.md

     - Issue - 404 page was being displayed every time a successful order was made.
     - Cause - There was no clear cause, although from the logs and liaison with other developers, it looked like the thank_you view was being triggered prior to making an order.
 Because of the redirection token I was creating in my order_success view (which was therefore not being picked up by my thankyou view), the first time a user made an order, they would be greeted by my custom 404 page.
     - Solution - While I was unable to fix the issue, I decided to remove the redirect token from both of my views, ensuring the custom 404 page would not show in error.
 I instead made sure that the user is only able to access either the thankyou page or payment failed page when they are logged in.
 I also add a disclaimer to the thankyou page, ensuring that the user understands that if they had accessed that URL manually (without being redirected from a successful order) then no order had been made.
 I also advise that any successful orders will show under the order history section of their profile, adding a link to their profile and a link to the contact us page, in case they have any questions.
 From a user experience perspective, although this doesn't work quite as I would like it to, the user is not negatively impacted by this bug and I am comfortable with the solution I have provided.
 This is a known bug and I have made every attempt to mitigate any potential risk posed by it.
+- Order Details Form
+    - Issue - Order details weren't saving correctly for each order, they were reverting to the default details on the user's profile.
+    - Cause - The logic for saving the json data was held globally, and so the data was being saved as JSON prior to the completeOrder form.
+This meant that only the default details were ever being logged to each order.
+    - Solution - I moved the form data and json data logic into the completeOrder function, so that the updated information would be sent to the order_success view.
 ## Lighthouse

 ### Desktop